GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ## Storage Account setting up

-In order to start using Data Lake and Data Factory - amongst many other Azure services - we need first to create a Storage Account.
+In order to start using Data Lake and Data Factory - amongst many other Azure services - we need first to create a `Storage Account`.

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/447aca01-32c9-4a7e-b5a6-572ce946338a)

-When creating our Storage Account, besides creating a new `Resource Group`, we need to make sure to Enable the `Hierarchical namespace` so that all the objects stored inside the containers will be kept in hierarchical data format.
+When creating it, besides creating a new `Resource Group`, we need to make sure to Enable the `Hierarchical namespace` so that all the objects stored inside the containers will be kept in hierarchical data format.

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/35ebb05d-34b8-4143-a269-caac1aa6e66b)

-This HDF format is the same manner as data is stored in any local and conventional machine.
+This HDF format has the same nature as the data stored in any local and conventional machine.

 ### Data Lake